 - Students who cannot commit to the equivalent of two months of full-time work due to other commitments (i.e. full- or part-time work) should contact the Office of Academic and Student Affairs when accepting the fellowship or when they become aware so it can be pro-rated.

-- Students submit an application to the college via this link by Friday, January 20, 2023, at noon.
+- Students submit an application to the College by Friday, January 16, 2026, at noon.

-- A team of five members (one faculty member appointed by each department and the Associate Dean for Academic and Student Affairs) will read and rate all applications.
+- Members from each department will read and rate all applications for their department.
 Awards are made based on the average ratings and resulting rankings.

 - The SRDF may be used to develop an appropriate research question, identify or customize methods to pursue a good question, prepare an effective literature review, perhaps collect initial data, or a combination of these.
 It is not common for a student to be completing a project or publication after their first year, but that work is also eligible under this award.